Lung Cancer Screening (formerly Targeted Lung Health Checks)

 Q. Where will lung health checks take place?

-A. The first phase will be carried out via phone call and/or a meeting with a health professional.
-If you are invited to have a CT scan these will be carried out by radiographers at the James Paget University Hospital in Great Yarmouth.
+A. The first phase will normally be carried out via phone call and/or a meeting with a health professional.
+If you are invited to have a CT scan these will be carried out by at the James Paget University Hospital in Great Yarmouth if you are registered with a GP in Great Yarmouth/ Gorleston and Lowestoft.
+If you are registered with a GP in the rest of Norfolk and Waveney this is likely to be on a mobile unit.

 • Q. What happens after a lung health check?